 R.W.
-(Bob) Wall Ltd’s design team, came up with evidence-based design principles gathered from available research in the residential health care field.
+(Bob) Wall Ltd’s design team came up with evidence-based design principles gathered from available research in the residential health care field.
 This included lessons learned from Nanaimo Travellers Lodge operations over several decades.

 These plans represented a significant departure from the original “institutional” model.
 This essentially puts the residents in charge of their own lives without compromising their health and safety, allowing them to “age in place”.
-The wide range of services and facilities include a “daycare” and a “community bathing” program, to help insure those with dementia still living at home, and classrooms to train new staff.
+The wide range of services and facilities include a “daycare” and a “community bathing” program, to help insure those with dementia who are still living at home, and classrooms to train new staff.
 Obviously the R.W.
 (Bob) Wall Ltd design team hit another home run with Eden Gardens.

 New Hope Centre